Complying with Custody Orders During COVID-19 Pandemic

 In emergency circumstances, it may be necessary to temporarily alter the terms of a custody order, either by agreement of the parties or by petitioning the court.
 Circumstances that could justify an emergency custody petition include, but are not limited to: illness with COVID-19 in a party’s household; suspected child abuse; suspected drug use by a party; or a party’s serious mental health concerns.

-If you believe that you have an emergency situation which would necessitate altering your current custody order, and the other party does not agree, or if one parent is withholding custoday due to the COVID-19 pandemic, please contact Tanner Law Offices at 717-731-8114 to schedule a consultation.
+If you believe that you have an emergency situation that would necessitate altering your current custody order, and the other party does not agree, or if one parent is withholding custody due to the COVID-19 pandemic, please contact Tanner Law Offices at 717-731-8114 to schedule a consultation.